There is a wide range of books on many strategies, indicators, etc., but price action books are quite hard to find.

-The second book in the price action trading book series; Trading Price Action Trading Ranges provides awareness on the best entry and exit decisions and order management.
+The second book in the price action trading book series, Trading Price Action Trading Ranges, provides awareness of the best entry and exit decisions and order management.

 Trading Price Action Reversals is the third price action book in this series.